Oladeji19/SnakeMate/README.md

  ```
     1.Once the player is on the board, he will roll the dice again and will be assigned a chess piece
-      that may be a King, Knight, Rook or a Pawn.
+      that may be a King, Knight, or a Rook.

     2.When you roll a 6, you get an extra turn.